-Here is an example of an organisational root cause analysis done, where the smaller boxes are symptoms (some boxes are root causes that are finally found later in the root cause analysis).
+Here is an example of a done SPPA, where the smaller boxes are symptoms (some boxes are root causes that are finally found later in the analysis).
 This is to show how easy it is to have a Walk in the Dark, not knowing what are symptoms or root causes, not to mention all people’s time putting actions on the different boxes.
 Here is the .pdf file, problem overview.

 The arrows point finally at the root causes.
 If we add some colours to the boxes it would look like this, with the .pdf file here problem overview – with colours:

 The white boxes above are facts, meaning that you need to accept it, for example when you have customer issues that need to be looked into immediately, even though it is interrupting the flow in the team’s sprint.